SillyNonbinary/SillyNonbinary/README.md

 -Heyo!!
 I’m Silly_Nonbinary also Know as Ebony, Silly, Elliot, and Blot.
 ANY NAME WORKS EVEN IF IT'S THE CHARACTER I AM ON PONY TOWN (Elliot is there mainly because he's the character I use the most. blot is added on because I just favorite blot and Will make a pony of blot soon?..)

--I like crowning ponies of characters I find cool or favorite. then again If you look cool and I see you I will crown you
+-I like crowning ponies of characters I find cool or favorite. then again If you look cool and I see you I will crown you!!

 -I mainly stay on safe server 2 now because it's where my friends stay and it's less crowded.
 But you may know me for sitting by APredictableNullity at the bakery or tree by the beach

+- I'm not that chatty I will sit with you silently most the time or talk in whispers

 - Games I have Main inteterst in right now: Regretevator, Forsaken, Dandy's world, Block Tales, Work At A Pizza Place, Dragon Adventures, FNAF, Pizza Game Beta[BIGGG INTEREST], and Evade.